-Meditation for Cancer – Helping Your Mind, Soul and Body Heal
+Helping Your Mind, Soul and Body Heal with Meditation for cancer patients.

 When I was in the midst of my cancer treatment years ago, I had a hard time enjoying much of anything.
 That’s to be expected when you’re sick and scared, and life seems dark and hopeless.
 The thing is, when we are in that state of fear and darkness, our body cannot heal.